 Rajputs were one of the major ruling warrior classes in the Indian subcontinent, found mostly in Northern India.
 Erstwhile Rajputana, now known as the modern of Rajasthan, was divided into smaller princely states which were ruled by different Rajput families.
 They rose to prominence in the 6th century and continued to rule till the 20th century.

-One of the most identifiable characteristic about the Rajput class was the chivalric code of conduct they adhered to.
+One of the most identifiable characteristics of the Rajput class was the chivalric code of conduct they adhered to.
 They were known for qualities like courage and valour both on and off the battlefield, loyalty, self sufficiency, resilience, military and strategic intelligence, and hard working nature.

 As a result, Rajasthan’s history is dotted with numerous stories of heroic acts that are nothing short of inspirational.
 Often, these stories get lost while some are carried forward from generation to generation through stories and folk songs.